 consider how the rail trail could support and enhance bicycle and pedestrian safety, as well as improving access to transportation hubs planned by the Commonwealth.

-The committee is comprised of nine voting members, four of whom will be representatives from the Conservation Commission, Open Space and Recreation Plan Committee, Traffic and Sidewalk Committee, and Weston Forest & Trail Association.
+The committee is comprised of 10 voting members, five of whom are representatives from the Conservation Commission, Open Space and Recreation Plan Committee, Traffic and Sidewalk Committee, Weston Forest & Trail Association, and the Recreation Commission.

 At Large Members